shams-nahid/My-Daily-AWS-Study/docs/Notes/AWS Fundamentals/03 EC2 Introduction.md

 - On Demand
   - Pay as you go
 - Reserved
+  - 3 types in terms of duration
     - Regular Reserved Instance
       - Min 1 to max 3 Years
     - Convertible Reserved Instance
       - Can be convert the types like `more cpu optimized`, `more memory optimized`
     - Scheduled Reserved Instance
       - Will be up and running for certain times in regular basis
       - Recommended when the time frame is at least 1 year usage
+  - 2 types in terms of capacity reservation
+    - Zonal - Allow capacity reservation, applicable for availability zones reserve instances
+    - Regional - Allow capacity reservation, applicable for regional reserve instances
 - Spot Instance
   - can loose instance
   - very low price